bkader/Skada-WoTLK/README.md

 This module allows you to set a nickname for your character (_for example: the name of the main character if you are playing on an alt_), this name will be displayed on main bars instead of your character's name.
 All other Skada users and have nicknames enabled will see that name as well.

+You can access this module's settings on Tweaks panel > Advanced.

 ### Parry-haste

 Tracks all parry-hastes caused by players in your raid with access to the targets that parried them.
 Note that this module only records data for bosses that actionly parry-haste.